mattearly/ArcherEngine/readme.md

 }
 ```

 ## Development

-Currently being developed and managed by this repo owner.
+Currently being developed as a continuation of [the original project](https://github.com/mattearly/AncientArcher).
+This new version should build on any OS.
+Making a game engine library is a huge task and I could use all the help I can get.

-Development Schedule (Monthly Release):
+### Development Schedule

+ Currently the aim is to put out monthly updates.
+You can find these in video form on the Code, Tech, and Tutorials YouTube Channel.

+### Branch Rules

-- The `main` should only be updated via pull requests from `dev`.
+- `main` should only be updated via pull requests from `dev`.
 Done once a month, with an accompanied release.
-- The `dev` branch should only be updated via Pull Requests.
+- `dev` branch should only be updated via Pull Requests from `other-branches`
 - As for `other-branches`, create them from starting point `dev` to do work, and merge them into `dev` when complete.

+These rules are somewhat loose but we need some structure to allow an understanding of how others might be trying to work on things.